EddieHubCommunity/support/youtube/generic.md

 JOIN our inclusive open source community EddieHub now for FREE ... http://eddiehub.org, also checkout my website and sign up to our community NEWSLETTER... http://eddiejaoude.io for my live stream + video schedule and community calls

-Alslo join our community GitHub organisation by creating an issue with the type "invite me to the organisation" :)
+Also join our community GitHub organisation by creating an issue with the type "invite me to the organisation" :)

 ---------------------------------------------------------------------------------------------------